 The tent floor is made from 15D Silnylon.
 One of the nice things about this tent is the tall bathtub floor.
-You won’t have to worry about splashback, and the taller sides block the wind.
-This is not a thick floor, and I would suggest using Tyvek or a thin piece of plastic as a footprint.
+You won’t have to worry about splashback; the taller sides block the wind.
+This is not a thick floor; I suggest using Tyvek or a thin piece of plastic as a footprint.
 I would not pay for the expensive footprint.

 The Fly on the Nemo tent is 10D Silnylon, and the floor is 15D Silnylon.
 I would not call the fabric tough, but it will hold up on extended backpacking trips if you take care of your gear.